Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Obtaining the KRA input from the hydro output

 \subsection{Scattering time, adiabatic cooling term, and evolution of \texorpdfstring{$\zeta \Delta \tau_r$}{TEXT}}

-As mentioned in Section~\ref{subsec:H_obtaining_properties}, the values for the common downstream zone density and bulk Lorentz factor are taken as the mass averaged value of each quantity between the two shock fronts.
-With $\rho_\ast$ and $\Gamma_\ast$ obtained, $\varphi_\ast$ and $t_{\ast,{\rm sc}}$ are calculated using Equations~\eqref{eq:varphi} and \eqref{eq:t_sc}, respectively.
+As mentioned in Section~\ref{subsec:H_obtaining_properties}, the values for the common downstream zone density and bulk Lorentz factor were taken as the mass averaged value of each quantity between the two shock fronts.
+With $\rho_\ast$ and $\Gamma_\ast$ obtained, $\varphi_\ast$ and $t_{\ast,{\rm sc}}$ were calculated using Equations~\eqref{eq:varphi} and \eqref{eq:t_sc}, respectively.

-The scattering time in the RMS zone(s) is slightly more complicated, since the plasma density and bulk Lorentz factor changes significantly across the RMS transition region.
-In this paper, we use
+The scattering time in the RMS zone(s) was slightly more complicated, since the plasma density and bulk Lorentz factor changes significantly across the RMS transition region.
+In this paper, we used

 that is, we set the RMS zone scattering frequency to be the average of the upstream and immediate downstream scattering frequencies.
-In the adiabatic cooling term, we use the immediate downstream value for the density.
+In the adiabatic cooling term, we used the immediate downstream value for the density.